Nan Whaley

-Nannette L. Whaley (/'weɪli/; born January 23, 1976) is an American politician who served as the 56th mayor of Dayton, Ohio from 2014 to 2022.
-A member of the Democratic Party, she was first elected to the mayorship in November 2013, after she served on the city commission for two terms.
+Nannette L. Whaley (/'weɪli/; born January 23, 1976) is an American politician who served as the 56th mayor of Dayton, Ohio, from 2014 to 2022.
+A member of the Democratic Party, she was first elected to the mayorship in November 2013, after serving on the city commission for two terms.
 Whaley presided over the United States Conference of Mayors from 2021 to 2022.
-She was the Democratic nominee in the 2022 Ohio gubernatorial election, losing to incumbent Mike DeWine in a landslide.
+She was the Democratic nominee in the 2022 Ohio gubernatorial election, losing to incumbent Mike DeWine.

 Early life and education

 Whaley grew up in Indiana, but she has lived in Ohio since attending the University of Dayton from 1994 to 1998, where she earned a bachelor's degree in chemistry.
 In college, Whaley was the Ohio chair of the College Democrats of America.
 Whaley is also a four-time delegate to the Democratic National Convention, worked for John Kerry's presidential campaign, and served as a presidential elector.
 Whaley later earned a Master of Public Administration in urban studies from Wright State University.

+During the 2000 presidential election, Whaley was an Ohio state co-chair of GoreNet.
+GoreNet was a group that supported the Al Gore campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.

 Career

-Whaley was first elected to the Dayton City Commission in 2005, Whaley was one of the youngest women ever chosen for a commission seat.
+Whaley was first elected to the Dayton City Commission in 2005.
+She was one of the youngest women chosen for a commission seat.
 Whaley served on the Montgomery County Board of Elections and as a deputy to Montgomery County Auditor Karl Keith.
 Whaley was elected mayor of Dayton in 2013, winning 56 percent of the vote.
 In 2017, she was unopposed for reelection, making it the first uncontested mayoral race in the city's history since voters have elected the office separately.
-Before her election as Mayor she served on Greater Ohio's Community Revitalization Committee, the Learn to Earn Executive Committee for Education, the Montgomery County Planning Commission and the Dayton Access Television Board of Trustees.
+Before her election as mayor she served on Greater Ohio's Community Revitalization Committee, the Learn to Earn Executive Committee for Education, the Montgomery County Planning Commission and the Dayton Access Television Board of Trustees.

 Mayor of Dayton

 Economic development

 Early in her time in office, Whaley founded the Dayton Region Manufacturing Task Force, which is "a regional effort committed to advocating for manufacturing and promoting a strong manufacturing workforce."
 Initiatives like this and a surge of high tech and research jobs have spurred $600,000,000 in investment in the region.
-Since Whaley was sworn into office on January 4, 2014, the unemployment rate in the City of Dayton has declined from 9.3% to 5.7%.
+During Whaley's term, the unemployment rate in the City of Dayton declined from 9.3% to 5.5%.
 In 2015, Site Selection magazine named Dayton, which has strong economic ties to the nearby Wright-Patterson Air Force Base, the overall second-best mid-sized city for new business expansion projects in the nation.